 Step 4: Formulate a sustainability strategy

 In order to achieve your goals, you must develop a multi-year approach with many milestones in between.
+Many organizations write a sustainability statement to clearly outline what sustainable business practices they intend to follow and what their goals are for their plan.
 This plan should include multiple audits that occur annually to ensure that you stay on track for success.
 For example, if you are working to reduce GHG emissions, you should set targets on an annual basis that will ultimately achieve five-year goals.
 This way, you can track your progress and ensure that you stay on target.

 Your sustainability strategy should take into account your company’s current standing and desired goals.
 From here, you can create a strategy that includes milestones that help you achieve your larger goals.
 This way, you can ensure that you stay on track, even with a multi-year strategy.

 As you create your strategy, consider ways to engage your employees, and include your supply chains in your goals.
 Remember when developing a sustainability program ESG goes beyond internal change.
 You must analyze all areas of your carbon footprint, including your suppliers.

 A plan is only as good as its implementation.
 Once your plan is in place, it’s time to strategize the best ways to make it happen.